-WARRANTY ·
+WARRANTY -

-material and workmanship at the date of purchase.
+Hobbico guarantees this kit to be free from defects in both this kit immediately in new and unused condition to the material and workmanship at the date of purchase.
 This warranty place of purchase. does not cover any component parts damaged by use or modification.
 In no case shall Hobbico's liability exceed the original cost of the purchased kit.
 Further, Hobbico reserves the right to change or modify this warranty without notice.